 Over the past two years NSA transitioned its workforce to an annual evaluation cycle that links rewards and recognition directly to performance.
 At the same time, NSA encouraged managers to push the decision level for promotion and awards down to the lowest possible level so that managers can recognize those who are key to achieving the Agency's mission.
 NSA increased the overall budget for recognition (10 percent for promotion and seven percent for awards) at a time when employees were giving their all to support the Global War on Terrorism.
 In addition, the Agency received an additional $2.5 million specifically to recognize employees whose efforts supported the war in Iraq.

 NSA used retention bonuses to keep critical employees from leaving.
 Judicious use of these incentives allowed the Agency to retain just over 100 personnel primarily within the SIGINT Directorate, the Information Assurance Directorate, and in Research areas.
 NSA also set aside $1.5 million dollars for lump-sum performance awards for individuals demonstrating outstanding work in several of the Agency's most important and sensitive missions.
-Fifty-eight percent of these funds were offered to personnel working the SIGINT mission and 42 percent were used for the
+Fifty-eight percent of these funds were offered to personnel working the SIGINT mission and 42 percent were used for the Information Assurance mission.

 We've Focused Our Hiring Program On Core Mission Skills